 The Dorobo are not actually a single people group, but a diverse group of peoples who live in Kenya's Rift Valley.

-The Dorobo are not actually a single people group, but a diverse group of peoples descended from the ancient San people who originally settled in the Rift Valley around 1000 AD and lived as hunter-gatherers.
+The Dorobo are not actually a single people group, but a diverse group of peoples descended from the ancient San people who settled in the Rift Valley around 1000 AD and lived as hunter-gatherers.
 The name ‘Dorobo’ comes from the Maasai word ‘Il-torrobo’ for ‘the ones without cattle.’
 They live in Kenya’s highland forests collecting honey and hunting wild animals with poison arrows and spears.
-They are also known as the Okiek.

 The Dorobo maintain various forms of traditional animistic religion.
 Some groups refer to God as ‘Tororr’ meaning ‘very high’, whilst others have a range of different names for God.
 Until 1991 the Dorobo were unreached by Christianity and were barely touched by the outside world.
 Now, the gospel has been presented in various ways including through radio broadcasts.
 However, the lack of Christian literature and resources in their heart language, poses a major challenge.